-This flow site is not recalculated back to 1932 as part of a full HMD update.
+This flow site is not recalculated back to 1931 as part of a full HMD update; it is only calculated as far back as the data provided.
 The data are supplied by the parent company and is simply appended to the previous dataset.
-Matahina outflows - 93254 (1) is one of these flow sites.
+Matahina outflows - 93254 (1) is one of these flow sites where it is treated the same as in an interim update as a full HMD update.